kylrth/viterbi/README.md

 When data is sent over a channel, there will always be noise.
 If care is not taken to protect data, errors could be produced and data could be corrupted.
 One of the most effective ways of encoding data so that errors can be corrected is by using [convolutional codes](https://en.wikipedia.org/wiki/Convolutional_code).

-Often, noise on a channel follows a Gaussian distribution.
-A [binary symmetric channel](https://en.wikipedia.org/wiki/Binary_symmetric_channel) (BSC) is a channel model that performs similarly in simulation, but is less computationally expensive.
-In this simulation, we use a BSC to simulate a bit flipping with constant probability.

 The convolutional code used here can be represented by the following matrix:

 ```text